mk748710066-debug/CodeAlpha_MatrixOperation/README.md

 ## 📄 License

-This project is created for **educational and internship submission purposes**.
+Created for educational and internship submission purposes.